Eddclectic/Production-Quantity-Prediction-for-Lai-Manufacturing-PLC./Readme.md

 **Goal:** To derive the optimal predictive model between a Tree based and Linear based machine learning model for Lai Manufacturing Plc.</br>

 **Objectives:**
-* USe simple Random Forest Regression and Bayesian Ridge Regression models as baseline models;
+* Use simple Random Forest Regression and Bayesian Ridge Regression models as baseline models;
 * Carry out hyperparameter tuning on models and evaluate using the MAE,RMSE, and R2 score;
 * Derived the most significant features from the optimal model.</br>

+**Research Questions:**
+* Which is the best performing predictive model between Random Forest regression and Bayes Ridge regression after tuning for Lai manufacturing plc.
+* What are the most significant features needed to predict production quantity for Lai Manufacturing Plc.

+**Key Models:**
-**Key Models:** Random Forest Regressor and Bayesian Ridge Regression (tuned using Grid Search and AdaBoost regressor as Ensemble method).</br>
+* Random Forest Regressor and Bayesian Ridge Regression (tuned using Grid Search and AdaBoost regressor as Ensemble method).

+**Target Variable:**
-**Target Variable:** Production quantity from production operations in the year 2023.
+* Production quantity from production operations in the year 2023.

 #### Setup and Installation
 Prerequisites</br>